Nikunj7185/Langgraph/Readme.md

 - Use LangChain Expression Language (LCEL)
 - Deploy with LangSmith for production monitoring
 - Compare with frameworks like CrewAI and AutoGen

+## Model Context Protocol (MCP)

+### 1. Introduction

+**Overview**
+MCP is an open protocol that standardizes how applications provide context to LLMs.
+Think of MCP like a USB-C port for AI applications.
+Just as USB-C provides a standardized way to connect your devices to various peripherals and accessories, MCP provides a standardized way to connect AI models to different data sources and tools.

+**Why MCP ?**
+MCP helps you build agents and complex workflows on top of LLMs.
+LLMs frequently need to integrate with data and tools, and MCP provides:
+-    A growing list of pre-built integrations that your LLM can directly plug into
+-    The flexibility to switch between LLM providers and vendors
+-    Best practices for securing your data within your infrastructure

+**How is MCP implemented in this project ?**
+-   SERVER :
+    -    In the mcp folder, the server folder contains all the tools and the `server.py` file which is responsoble for hosting the tools on a mcp server.
+    -    As it can be seen in the `server.py` a quick server was build using `fastmcp` with the given port and host.
+    -    Then we added all three tools to the server using the `@mcp.tool()` decorator.
+    -    And then the server was run with `transport="streamable-http"`.
+    -    In short what this transport does is it makes it possible for a client to ping to the given host and port and access the resources available on the sever.
+Another transport that is used in testing is `transport="stdio"`.
+A server with this transport can be accessed only if the client is in the same directory.